faithfulalabi/Garment_Employees_Productivity/README.md

 The plot below shows the total number of idle people per team.
 We can see that teams 7 & 8 has the highest total amount of idle people.
 ![alt text](https://github.com/faithfulalabi/Garment_Employees_Productivity/blob/main/eda_assets/Sum_of_Idle_Men_per_Team.png?raw=true)

+## Data Cleaning
+After getting the dataset, I cleaned it up, dealt with missing data so our data can be acceptable for our model.
+I made the following changes:

+## Model Building